Weather of 2010: January 15–18

-On January 17, both melting snow, heavy rain and frozen ground caused flooding in much of England, Scotland and Wales.
-The Environment Agency issued a total of 23 flood warnings were issued in England, one in force for Scotland and two in Wales.
-In Scotland a landslide led to the temporally closure of the A76 in Dumfries and Galloway, while a section of the M74 was shut temporally shut due to flooding.
+On January 17, the Environment Agency issued flood warnings.
+Melting snow, heavy rain and frozen ground caused flooding in England, Scotland and Wales.
+In Scotland, a landslide led to the temporally closure of the A76 in Dumfries and Galloway, while a section of the M74 was shut temporally shut due to flooding.
+Many properties in Maesteg, Bridgend, Ebbw Vale and Monmouth were also flooded.
+The River Wye, River Dee, River Cherwell, and River Severn were all in full flood.

 The Banbury Cake and The Banbury Review newspapers did an exposé on the weather-induced potholes during the second week of January 2010.